September 15: Today in Royal History

 September 15, 1973 – Birth of Prince Daniel of Sweden, husband of Crown Princess Victoria of Sweden, born Olof Daniel Westling at Örebro University Hospital in Örebro, Sweden

 Daniel is the husband of Crown Princess Victoria, the heir apparent to the Swedish throne.
 Daniel started his own company in 1997 and worked as a consultant in the fitness industry.
-He then went on to run his own gym, which is where he met Victoria and became her personal trainer.
+He then went on to run his own gym where he met Victoria and became her personal trainer.
 The couple married in 2010.
 Victoria and Daniel have a daughter and a son.
 Their daughter Estelle is second in line to the Swedish throne after her mother and remained in that position after the birth of her brother Oscar.

 Unofficial Royalty: Prince Daniel, Duke of Västergötland